dcycle/starterkit-node/README.md

 * Quickstart
 * Let's Encrypt on a server
 * Creating new users
+* Adding arbitrary unique information such as email addresses to users
 * Sending emails
 * Dcycle Node Starterkit design patterns
   * Component-based modular system